zoobot/balena-residency/README.md

 ## Documentation

-Head over to our [docs](https://github.com/zoobot/hidolly/wiki) for detailed installation and usage instructions, customization options and more!
+Check the [wiki](https://github.com/zoobot/hidolly/wiki) for not quite organized yet docs.

 ## Motivation

 I, like everyone, enjoy all things cute.
-I'd been tasked with finding someone to build a mini library for my kids school for earth day.
-I asked my friend Mariel's husband to build the library and Mariel promptly sent me down the rabbit hole of mini galleries and mini library designs.
-I'd already been thoroughly engrossed in researching image generation and speech to text tools for the balena residency and so a mind mashup occurred.
+I'd been tasked with finding someone to build a mini library for my kid's school's Oak grove for earth day.
+I asked my friend Mariel's husband to build school mini library so Mariel promptly sent me down the rabbit hole of mini gallery and library design perusal.
+I'd already been thoroughly engrossed in researching  SQGAN-CLIP image generation and speech to text tools for the balena residency and thankfully a mind mashup occurred.
 Hazzah!

 ## Getting Help